how to get your tessera sanitaria

 Step #3

-Go to any Post Office to pay the fixed fee where applicable: Just complete the paper form (Bollettino Postale) available in the reception to make any payments at the Post Office.
+Go to any Post Office to pay the voluntary contribution where applicable by completing an F24 payment form.
 After you’ve completed the form, pay at the kiosk and keep the receipt!
-You will need to show it later if you are not otherwise making INPS (social security) contributions.
+You will need to show it later in evidence of your voluntary contribution!

 Step #4